hallasigrun/reference-tictactoe/selfAssessment.md

 ## The project
 I started out with everything on Windows, which was a mistake.
-I
+I then set up a virtual machine and it did not work out.
+I tried to create as much space in my machine and I could but to no avail.
+Gave up and continued in Windows.
+I was told to google my problem but could not find out what was wrong.
+I ask my friend for help and he also could not find the problem.

+Then there was a serious incident in my family and because of that I lost a few days.

 ## URLs and access